Killerton garden winter walk

 Along the path on your right you'll see a giant redwood.
 On your left are excellent examples of the Victorian fascination for dark, brooding conifers.
 (If you fancy some great views you can walk uphill here and find the higher paths - just remember to return to the main path afterwards.)

 Continue along the beech walk and cross the rustic bridge.
 Walk on, and on your right look out for the grove of white-stemmed birches.

-Enjoy the spectacular sight of this ghostly grove of white-stemmed birches.
-In recent years rhododendrons have been cleared away from their stems to open up the area and make the grove more visible.
+Enjoy the ghostly sight of this grove of white-stemmed birches.
+In recent years rhododendrons have been cleared away from their stems to make the grove more visible.

 Walk downhill and enjoy sweeping views across parkland to Dartmoor on your right.
 Pass the memorial cross and walk down to a fork in the path.
 Nestled in the fork is the umbrella pine, whose needles look like umbrella spokes.

-Take the left-hand path and see the Bears Hut and Rock Garden.
-Return to the fork and walk downhill, looking out for red-stemmed cornus on your right.
+Take the left-hand path and see the Bear's Hut and Rock Garden.
+Return to the fork and walk downhill, looking out for a grove of large knarly Lucombe oak trees on your right.

 Continue along the gravel path towards the house, and enjoy views of the house, garden and parkland.
 Walk down the gravel path by the house, turn left and return to the Forecourt.